damato-design/blog/src/posts/tokens-as-intents.md

 As a designer, I want to place a button inside of a card.
 What kind of button should go into that card?
 I don't mean what color or font size, I mean _what kind of button_.
 When we design an interface we are making decisions about the kind of thing to use that is expected to help the user move forward.
 We decide to use a primary button because we want to draw the user's attention here first before any other action.
 The kind of button is primary due to its priority and the decision I'm making is an **intent**.
 We can separate the intent from the styles we associate with that intent.

 Another example would be an alert banner.
 Which banner should I use to show your credit card is about to expire?
 I'm not looking for the orange banner, I'm looking for the warning banner.
 I intend to describe to the user that this message is a warning.
 If you think in this way, the style of the warning is not important.
-It's the decision about we expect to convey that is important.
+It's the decision about how we expect to convey this message that is important.

-If you fully adopt this approach, this helps the user by teaching similarly styled things have the same behavior.
+If you fully adopt this approach, this helps by teaching the user similarly styled things have the same behavior.
 It'll be easy for a user to identify all primary actions or warning statuses because they have the same treatment (or have the same intent) across uses.

 To be clear **intents are tokens**.
 They just have a special purpose in the ecosystem.